RedGobblin/custom_dictionary/README.md

 # custom_dictionary
-Make a dictionary of all permutations and combinations of a word. copy the script wherever you want and reach the same directory in terminal then type
+Make a dictionary of all permutations and combinations of a word.
+Copy(permutation) the script wherever you want and reach the same directory in terminal then type

     python3 permutation <word> <max length>